rafa3127/rafa3127/README.md

 <h2> Profile: </h2>

- I have worked with JavaScript, Angular, React, NodeJS, Python applied to Data Science.
+ I have worked with **JavaScript**, **Angular**, **React**,**NodeJS**, **Python** applied to Data Science.
 I have participated in management and software development in Ecommerce, Fintech and IoT projects.
 Business Economist and Data Science Student.
 I am always willing to hear about new challenges that test my skills, help me develop new ones and stand out in innovation.
 I love working as a team and learning what each person has to give.
 Let's talk! you can contact me at my email rafaelc3127@gmail.com

 <!--